- We advise you to exercise normal security precautions in Malaysia overall.

 The mosquito-borne disease Japanese encephalitis is found throughout many regions of North, South and South-East Asia and Papua New Guinea.
 A Japanese encephalitis vaccine is registered for use and is currently available in Australia.
 For further details please consult your travel health doctor.

 Water-borne, food-borne and other infectious diseases (including hepatitis, tuberculosis, cholera, and hand, foot and mouth disease (HFMD)) are prevalent, with more serious outbreaks occurring from time to time.
-We encourage you to consider having vaccinations before travelling.
 We advise you to boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Avoid temporary 'black henna' tattoos as they often contain a dye which can cause serious skin reactions.
 For further information see the Australasian College of Dermatologists' website.